Securing Infrastructure Access at Scale in Large Enterprises

 Copies between two remote hosts are transferred through the local host.
 Without this option, the data is copied directly between the two remote hosts.
 Note that when using the legacy SCP protocol (via the -O flag), this option selects batch mode for the second host as scp cannot ask for passwords or passphrases for both hosts.
 This mode is the default.

-When using tsh scp, you can use the same format setup, by transferring the file via your local machine.
+When using tsh scp, you can copy a file between two hosts by transferring the file via your local machine.

 This has a few downsides.
 For example, it still needs to route through a developer's machine, taking up bandwidth, time, and resources.
 As a solution, Teleport has created a new secure method for remotely executing SCP without agent forwarding.
 This is completed with the new headless command.